adisri-ai/AI-based-Mutual-Fund-Allocation/README.md

 # ☁️ Deployment

-The project can be deployed for free using:
+The project has been deployed using [Render](fundalloc.onrender.com/) and [streamlit](https://fundalloc-2025-3bhiigezjmbl9oumuf5dqu.streamlit.app)

-* Render
-* Railway (if free tier is available)
-* PythonAnywhere (limited free tier)

-Deployment requires:

-* requirements.txt
-* Procfile
-* GitHub repository

 ---